devkodeio/frontend-system-design/README.md

 - Web Vitals (FP, LCP, CLS, etc)
 - Lighthouse / PageSpeed Insights
 - Fast Loading (Initial load should be fast)
-- Smooth Opherations (Loading indicators / Light/Smooth/Meaningful animations (to avoid jerks in transitions) / Splash screens) - (dialog with light animations)
+- Smooth Operations (Loading indicators / Light/Smooth/Meaningful animations (to avoid jerks in transitions) / Splash screens) - (dialog with light animations)
 - Animation directions should be the same (dialog coming from bottom should close in bottom) - (smooth animation should be added in sidebars for better UX)
 - Animation between data fetching(APIs request)
 - Discuss about Caching - ex: API, resource cache (Browser cache / Memory / CDN / Disk Cache)